Welcome to our Governors’ section.

 All correspondence for the governors must be sent via the Clerk to Governors who is Miss Ellie Doyle, at St. Michael’s CE VA Primary School, Kings Way, Lyme Regis, Dorset.
 DT7 3DY

-Michaela Ellis - Chair of St Michael’s Governing Body
+Michaela Ellis - Vice Chair of St Michael’s Governing Body

 Rachael Deem - Parent Governor

 I have three daughters, two attending St Michael’s in KS1 and KS2 and another at secondary school.
 I have been actively involved in the school PFA for the past 3 years and I am a member of St Michael’s Pre-School Committee.

 Mr Nick Kiddle – Headteacher/Governor